STATIONARY ENGINEER, FIRST GRADE

 |HR Analyst||Carolyn Chase|

 1500 Pennsylvania Avenue

 Hagerstown, MD 21742

 Main Purpose of Job

-Functional knowledge, experience, and demonstrated ability to operate, control, troubleshoot, diagnose, and make appropriate repairs to system problems or emergencies.
-Maintains competency, proficiency, and licensing requirements via regular training, review, and demonstrated familiarity with OPM manuals, utility plans, emergency response plans, and all applicable safety and licensing requirements.
-Successfully completes situational or scenario problem solving, and appropriately demonstrates and applies knowledge skills to real problems or emergencies.
-Commitment to quality customer service and ability to work in-patient and clinical areas adhering to and utilizing applicable infection control procedures.
+A Stationary Engineer, First Grade is the full performance level of work involving the operation and maintenance of all plant machinery including plant machinery rated in excess of 500 horsepower.
+The main purpose of this position is to maintain competency, proficiency, and licensing requirements via regular training, review, and demonstrated familiarity with OPM manuals, utility plans, emergency response plans, and all applicable safety and licensing requirements.
+This position successfully completes situational or scenario problem solving and appropriately demonstrates and applies knowledge skills to real problems or emergencies.

 Education: Completion of eighth grade.

 Experience: Two years of experience in a boiler room facility tending a boiler.

 1. Applicants may substitute additional licensed stationary engineering experience on a year-for-year basis for the required education.